mikenguyen13/data_analysis/_book/34-sensitivity-robustness.md

 -   Coefficient stability can be evident against omitted variable bias.

--   But coeffiicent stability alone can be misleadning, but combing with $R^2$ movement, it can become informative.
+-   But coefficient stability alone can be misleading, but combing with $R^2$ movement, it can become informative.

 Packages